-We can all agree that puppies are by nature, a bundle of energy who love to move and explore the world around them, but every dog is different; each breed requires a different level of daily exercise for their life stage.
+We can all agree that puppies are a bundle of energy who love to move and explore the world around them, but every dog is different.
+Each breed requires a different level of daily exercise for their life stage.
 Over exercise can sometimes be just as damaging as under exercise, so it’s important for all dog owners to make sure their dog is getting the right amount.

 Amount of exercise

-As a rule of thumb you can work out how much exercise your puppy needs by giving them 5 minutes of exercise per month of age.
-So for example, a 3 month old puppy would require approximately 15 minutes of exercise per day.
+As a rule of thumb, you can work out how much exercise your puppy needs by giving them 5 minutes of exercise per month of age.
+So for example, a 3-month-old puppy would require approximately 15 minutes of formal exercise (like walkies) per day.

 Types of exercise